Realm-Bot/docs/README.md

 Realm Bot is the perfect tool to streamline your Minecraft Bedrock Realm management, saving you time and effort.
 The best part?
 It's available for free with a premium tier that includes additional features.

-## Get Started with Realm Bot

-To harness the power of Realm Bot, follow these simple steps:

-1. **Add Realm Bot to Your Discord Server**: Visit the [Realm Bot website](https://www.realmbot.dev) and click the "Invite to Server" button.

-2. **Link Your Accounts**: To unlock all features, use the `/connect` command in Discord to link your Xbox and Discord accounts together.

-3. **Command List**: Discover the full range of Realm Bot commands by simply typing `/`

-Realm Bot is the ultimate companion for anyone managing a Minecraft Bedrock Realm.
-It not only saves you time but also enhances the overall player experience.
-Elevate your server management to the next level with Realm Bot today!

 ## Join Our Community

 <iframe src="https://discord.com/widget?id=700274742183329792&theme=dark" width="100%" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>